 If you want to provide a great user experience to your visitor, you’ll need to ensure that your website loads faster, so it doesn’t frustrate them.
 In fact, the speed of your website can make or break your online business.
 You MUST optimize WordPress images to make your site faster - because images are usually the heaviest part of your content,

 Walmart has found a 2% increase in their conversion rate whenever they improved the speed by 1 second.
+This is one example of many that indicate making your website fast is criticale.

-And Amazon found an increase in revenue by 1% for every 100 milliseconds of improvement to their site speed.
-These statistics indicate that making your website fast is critical to your website.
 An easy way of making your website faster is by optimizing all the images on your WordPress website.

 If you’ve not yet considered the speed of your WordPress website as a critical component of your business, you’ll have to think again and start taking measures to improve the speed of your WordPress website.